Abandoned & Little-Known Airfields:

 The Asotin County Airport was not listed in the April 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer).

-which depicted Asotin County as a commercial or municipal airport.
+It depicted Asotin County as a commercial/municipal airport.

 The 1945 USGS topo map depicted Asotin County Airport as having a single east/west runway,